-- The Exteriors library contains a selection of landscaping, deck and patio accessories, outdoor furniture, and other objects that you can place in your plan. - 6.
-Once you have completed adding items to your landscaping design, create a Camera 🔯 view to see the results.
+- 1. In the Library Browser 1, browse to the Chief Architect Core Catalogs folder. - 2.
+The Exteriors library contains a selection of landscaping, deck and patio accessories, outdoor furniture, and other objects that you can place in your plan. - 3.
+Outdoor furniture such as a garden bench are located in the Outdoor Living library folder.
+Library objects may need to be rotated, and can be accented with additional plants. - 4.
+Additional objects, such as Fencing, Sprinkler Heads, exterior fixtures, and other library browser objects such as rocks can also be added to customize your designs landscaping. - 5.
+Once you have completed adding items to your landscaping design, create a Camera 100 view to see the results.

-Deck Tutorial
+Chapter 6: Deck Tutorial